UofT-DSI/sql/03_instructional_team/Cohort_8_Rubrics/LS_Assignment1_rubric.md

 WHERE product_id IN (4, 9)
  ```

-2. Write a query that returns all customer purchases and a new calculated column 'price' (quantity * cost_to_customer_per_qty), filtered by vendor IDs between 8 and 10 (inclusive) using either:
+2. Write a query that returns all customer purchases and a new calculated column 'price' (quantity * cost_to_customer_per_qty), filtered by customer IDs between 8 and 10 (inclusive) using either:
 1.  two conditions using AND
 2.  one condition using BETWEEN